 Research conducted by Kenneth Wright suggests that Machu Picchu was actually designed around its source of water:

 Before the city could be built, however, the Inca engineers had to plan how to convey the water from the spring–at an elevation of 2,458 m–to the proposed site on the ridge below.
 They decided to build a canal 749 m long with a slope of about 3 percent.
 With the city walls, the water would be made accessible through a series of 16 fountains, the first of which would be reserved for the emperor.
 Thus the canal design, says Wright, determined the location of the emperor’s residence and the layout of the entire city of Machu Picchu.

 As we talked about water, we learned that the drainage at Machu Picchu is no longer working as well as it once did.
 Part of the reason is that neither the homes nor the temples have their original thatched roofs.
 These roofs would have soaked up a lot of water.
-Excess water would run off the roofs and was directed away from the buildings.
-Nowadays, water falls directly on to the ground inside many of these buildings.
-The damage can be clearly seen in many of the buildings as the ancient stone walls have begun to give way to sinking soil.
-The additional stress of thousands of daily visitors isn’t helping and UNESCO and the Peruvian Government are still debating the best ways to preserve this World Heritage Site.
+Excess water would run off the roofs and be directed away from the buildings.
+Nowadays, rain falls directly to the ground inside many of these buildings.
+The damage can be clearly seen as the ancient stone walls have begun to give way to sinking soil.
+The additional stress of thousands of daily visitors isn’t helping.
+UNESCO and the Peruvian Government are still debating the best ways to preserve this World Heritage Site.

 The next part of our tour took us to the Temple of the Condor.
 I need to explain the importance of the Condor in Andean Culture, not just to the ancient Inca but to many different people in the past and the present.
 The explanation begins with the Andean Cross or Chakana.
 Its shape symbolizes three levels of existence: